vercel/next.js/docs/basic-features/data-fetching/get-static-props.md

 }
 ```

-> Note that any props that are passed to the page component can be viewed on the client-side.
-Make sure that you don't pass any sensitive information like `auth-keys`.
+> Note that irrespective of rendering type, any `props` will be passed to the page component and can be viewed on the client-side.
+Make sure that you don't pass any sensitive information via `props`.

 ## When should I use getStaticProps?